bdnorris/design-to-dev-guide/content/accessibility.md

 - Should be used if image informative, or conveys meaning that is not included in the surrounding text.
     - The *alt* attribute should be used to describe the image.
 - If it is not informative, but merely decorative, provide an **empty *alt* attribute**. (`<img src="image.jpg" alt="">`)
-- If it is already captioned, also provide an empty alt attribute.
+- If it is already captioned by nearby text, also provide an empty alt attribute.
+There is no use in being redundant.
-    - `<figure>` and `<caption>` elements are ideal for this and will be read properly by screen readers.

 ### Complex images (infographics, graphs, etc.)